-You can typically stop paying for mortgage insurance once your loan is paid down to 78 percent of the original value.
-In theory it should automatically cancel, but there are situations where it could take somewhat longer or even considerably shorter than that.
+You can typically stop paying for mortgage insurance once your loan is paid down to 78 percent of the home's original value.
+In theory, your PMI policy should automatically cancel when you've reached a 78% loan-to-value ratio, but there are situations where it could take somewhat longer or even a considerably shorter period than that.

 The fact is, mortgage insurance didn’t always automatically cancel, and borrowers didn’t always know they could cancel it, either.
 Way back in the early and mid-1990s, millions of homeowners came out to refinance loans and discovered that they'd been paying for mortgage insurance long after their growing home equity and regular amortization made it unnecessary.

 While they may have been happy to discover they no longer needed MI, many were not pleased that there was no mechanism in place to notify them that they no longer needed it -- let alone some way to cancel it.
-While some lenders did allow borrowers to challenge the need for MI, for many the only way out was to get a new loan by refinancing.
+While some lenders did allow borrowers to challenge the need for MI, for many the only way out was to refinance into a new mortgage.

 Made law in 1998 and effective in July 1999, HPA mandates annual notification to eligible borrowers that their policy can be cancelled.
 It also spells out the conditions under which a PMI policy can be cancelled automatically -- typically, when the original loan balance is paid down to 78 percent of the original value of the home, based upon the original payment schedule.
 However, this sunset provision covers only those loans originated after July 29, 1999.
 Earlier loans have no such automatic cancellation.